AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-search-dev-guide.md

 uid: asset-search-dev-guide
 ---

+# Asset Search Criteria

+The assets search API allows you to search for your assets with search criteria.

-# Get Assets by Search Criteria
+## Get Assets by Search Criteria

 Returns an array of assets that meet the search criteria.

-## Searchable Properties
+### Searchable Properties
 Assets can be searched on the following asset properties:

 - Asset Top-level Properties